2021 Summer Teaching Symposium: Back to the Future

 - Use the Create a Course directions to request your Canvas course(s).
 Note: it is recommended you use Chrome to submit your request.

 - Everyone should have a sandbox course.
-Check in your unpublished course list to see if you have one.
+Check your unpublished course list to see if you have one.
 If you do not have one and would like a sandbox course where you can practice and experiment, submit the Sandbox Course Request form.

-- Enroll in the CEAS Community Course to get access to the templates, tutorials and other resources.
+- Enroll in the CEAS Community Course to get access to the templates, tutorials, and other resources.
 Note: it is recommended you use Chrome to enroll.

 Send questions and suggestions for future topics to firstname.lastname@example.org.